JeremySH/KataQuery/README.md

 > I may add a third network < 15 blocks for users with slow gpus.

+#### Analysis "Purity"
+When you choose "pure" in the Neural Net dialog box, KataGo is launched with a special config "analysis-zero.cfg", which eliminates all human-curated biases and randomness.
+In short, "pure" KataGo will play the exact same moves even if you generate 100 of them.

+It's nice for inspecting the network itself, or when you find move suggestions too noisy.
+However, it's of limited value when exploring go, since moves are repetitious.

 ### Scripting

 > WARNING: The API wil change drastically as I attempt to K.I.S.S. during alpha.